geokyr/ece-ntua-foundations-of-computer-science/README.md

 focs
 ----

-Repository for the Fundamentals of Computer Science course.
+Repository for the Foundations of Computer Science course.